SteveArtavia/production-control-app/README.md

 # productionControlApp
-An app to keep tracking of my daily production build with HTML | CSS | Bootstrap | JavaScript
+An app to keep track of my daily production, build with HTML | CSS | Bootstrap | JavaScript